awillinger-tgm/roast/README.rst

 We first looked around for already existing tutorials/examples on the two implementations and found them.

-Based on those, the design was done.
+Based on those, the design was performed.

 Both implementations share the following aspects: